21 Jun 2011

 The final questioner asked why equipment blocked the Riverside Museum windows to which Zaha - and indeed many of us - appeared puzzled.
 She handled it with a quick snap of humour and that was questions over.

-Views on the Glasgow Transport Museum welcome - info(at)e-architect.co.uk.
+Views on the Glasgow Transport Museum welcome – info(at)e-architect.com.
 Compared to the old building this is a major step up, an enjoyable building that shows much more of the collection, and in a more engaging way.
-Glasgow seems to have a propensity for acquiring simple readable forms (aka 'iconic buildings') such as the Science Centre, the 'Armadillo', the Clyde Arc, all not far up the river from the Riverside Museum.
+Glasgow seems to have a propensity for acquiring simple readable forms (aka ‘iconic buildings’) such as the Science Centre, the ‘Armadillo’, the Clyde Arc, all not far up the river from the Riverside Museum.

-Concerns raised about the Riverside Museum seem to focus on the unrelenting green colour, the connection to other Clydeside buildings (not anything Zaha Hadid Architects could sort out - a macro issue for the Council) and the severity of the exterior.
-Re the last point it could be argued that the grey starkness of the Riverside Museum exterior picks up on the industrial landscape of the Clyde, indeed the sombre zinc facades feel appropriate when considered against Glasgow's industrial heritage.
-After all that is what this building is about, for me it is about letting the next generation know of Glasgow's mighty record when it comes to transport - not just ships, but trams, steam engines and so on.
+Re the last point it could be argued that the grey starkness of the Riverside Museum exterior picks up on the industrial landscape of the Clyde, indeed the sombre zinc facades feel appropriate when considered against Glasgow’s industrial heritage.
+After all that is what this building is about, for me it is about letting the next generation know of Glasgow’s mighty record when it comes to transport – not just ships, but trams, steam engines and so on.

 Adrian Welch, e-architect editor